bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 }
 ```

-The `getCurrentUser` method is used to retrieve the current signed-in user's information.
-This method returns a promise that resolves to the user's information if the user is signed in.
+The `getCurrentUser` method is used to retrieve the current signed-in user’s information.
+This method returns a Promise that resolves to the user’s information if the user is signed in.

-#### GoogleSignin.signOut
+#### Signing out

 ```tsx
 import { GoogleSignin } from "@react-native-google-signin/google-signin"